 Kea, Michael C. Endings: A Sociology of Death and Dying

 Lewis, James R., ed.
 Encyclopedia of Afterlife Beliefs and Phenomena Obayashi, Hiroshi, ed.
-Death and Afterlife: Perspectives of World Religions
+Death and Afterlife: Perspectives of World Religions and Anthropology of Religions.

 Reynolds, Frank E. et al. eds.
-Religious Encounters with Death: Insights from the History and
+Religious Encounters with Death: Insights from the History